bipulkkuri/necmec_api/README.md

 # NECMEC API python wrapper Client

 A Python client for interacting with the **NECMEC API python wrapper**.
 This API allows users to submit reports, upload files, and perform other operations necessary to complete the submission process.
+Base API docs https://exttest.cybertip.org/ispws/documentation/index.html#overview

 ## Features